Influencer Backdoor Attack on Semantic Segmentation: PRL with different number of relabeled pixels

 \section{PRL with different number of relabeled pixels}

 We tested the effect of different number of mislabeled pixels in the proposed PRL method.
 The number of pixels \textbf{Q} being mislabeled is set to various values.
 The model we used is DeepLabV3.
-The poison rate is set to 5\% on Cityscapes and 3\% on VOC.
+The poisoning rate is set to 5\% on Cityscapes and 3\% on VOC.
 The result is shown in Fig.\ref{Fig:PRL Ablation Study}.
-The findings indicate that the attack success rate increases when \textbf{Q} is increased to 100 but then stabilizes until \textbf{Q} reaches 50000.
-Since there is no large difference in ASR, we set \textbf{Q} to 100 in all our main experiments using PRL.
+The findings indicate that the attack success rate increases when \textbf{Q} is increased to 50000 but then stabilizes in the Cityscapes dataset.
+A similar increasing pattern is shown in the result of the VOC dataset before \textbf{ Q} reaches 50000.
+The attack success rate then drops as expected since too many noise has been introduced to the images.
+Based on these observations, we set \textbf{Q} to 50000 in all our main experiments using PRL.